kamiloses/FriendHub-Deprecated-Version/README.md

-I've been working  on this project since april.It is not finished yet, stil needs a lot of improvements, but main purpose of application is fulfiled.
+I've been working on this project since April.
+It is not finished yet and still needs a lot of improvements, but the main purpose of the application is fulfilled.